rohan-paul/rohan-paul/README.md

 ### Hi there 👋

+- 🔭 **Working in Computer Vision and NLP as an Independent Data Scientist**

-- 🔭 **Ex Full Stack Engineer to Data-Science & Machine-Learning.
-Before moving into Data Science, worked as an Engineer (React, React-Native, Angular, Node, MongoDB stack) in Bangalore and Hyderabad startup space in Fintech and Shipping-tech domain for two years**.
+- Before moving into Data Science, worked as an Engineer (React, React-Native, Angular, Node, MongoDB stack) in Bangalore and Hyderabad startup space in Fintech and Shipping-tech domain for two years.

 - Drastic Career Tranformer.
 Before my Software Engineering career, was an **International Banking Financial Analyst (for 10 long years, across India and Australia).**